shhmon/jive/README.md

 # Jive

-A simple middleware tool for version controlling Ableton Live projects with git
+A simple middleware tool for version controlling Ableton Live projects with git.
+Not sure what this tool will turn out to be, as I'm writing this just to make my life easier.

 ## Setup

 1. Clone this repository
-2. Add an alias to your `~/.bash_profile`: `alias jive="python3 /path/to/repo/main.py "`
+2. Add an alias to your `~/.bash_profile`:
+    - `alias jive="python3 /path/to/repo/main.py "`

 ## Usage